kevinpalis/gobii-hdf5/production/Readme.md

 To use `bin/loadHDF5`, you must first set the system stacksize to unlimited.
 In csh, "limit stacksize unlimited".
 In bash, "ulimit -s unlimited".

 The application takes three arguments: the datasize for each allele/datacell in the input, the name of the input Intermediate Format file, and the name of the destination HDF5 file.
 The valid values for datasize are between 1-10.
+The input file should contain nothing but a tab-delimited matrix of allele calls, except that there must be one header line at the top (contents ignored).
+Each sample should be a column and each marker should be a row.

-The data is stored in two HDF5 *datasets* in the file, named "allelematrix" (original orientation) and "allelematrix_samples-fast" (transposed).
+The data is stored in two HDF5 *datasets* in the output HDF5 file, named "allelematrix" (original orientation) and "allelematrix_samples-fast" (transposed).

 The HDF5 file can be browsed with `h5dump()`.